MonitorQA/ExternalApiDocs/_posts/2020-12-27-update-user.md

 layout: null
 ---

-Update an existing user's information within your company account.
-This endpoint allows you to modify a user's name, role, and phone number while preserving other account details.
+Update an existing user's information within the company account.
+This endpoint enables modifying a user's name, role, and phone number while preserving other account details.

 ## Parameters